efornara/jbit/README.md

   I use version 4.4; older versions should work.

-If your environment is setup correctly, you should be able to compile JBit by entering j2me/jbit, editing build.xml and running ant.
+If your environment is setup correctly, you should be able to compile JBit by editing Env.defs, entering midp/jbit and running ant.

 ## Links